sgnl05/sgnl05-colorprompt/README.md

 * cyan
 * white

-A background color can also be defined by using 'bg_(color)'.
-Foreground and background colors can be combined by using arrays instead of strings (see 'env_color' in example above).
+A background color can also be defined by using `bg_(color)`.
+Foreground and background colors can be combined by using arrays instead of strings (see `env_color` in example above).

 ##Reference